Skip to content

 We often use the DS4 (DualShock 4, the model of the PS4 controller) for manual input.

-To use the DS4 in ROS, we usually use the m2_ps4 package.
+To use the DS4 in ROS, we usually use the m2_joy package.

 Installation instructions

-The catkin_make command installs our PS4 config files to your system, which requires root privilege.
+The python3 src/m2_joy/setup.py command installs our PS4 config files to your system, which requires root privilege.
 You may be prompted to type your sudo password.

 Connect the DS4 to your computer

-You can connect the DS4 to your computer with these 2 methods, wired or wireless:
+You can connect the DS4 to your computer with these 2 methods, depending on whether you connect DS4 to a remote machine (e.g. Raspberry Pi) or your local VM:

 Plug a USB cable from your computer to the DS4.
 If you are on a virtual machine, you might need to add the USB device to your virtual machine: